 Not sure why 3A games released the CX as spec wise, it looks exactly the same as the DX.
 Wicked Gamer mentioned it has better gamepad support as worked with an XBox 360 controller, looks like that's as good as it gets.
 Fingers crossed 3A have something better in the works.

 Many have been waiting for this moment where 3A finally release their response to the clones that have been leading the way for some time now...
 Would the Green Pandora Box EX be what we've been waiting for?

 Well the Super Console X which uses old hardware has an Amlogic s905M/X CPU.
 The Green Pandora EX uses an Amlogic s905x2 and our Super Console X3 Max runs an Amlogic s905x3.

-The EX has the fastest hardware and can push 720P and 1080P and uses a Mali-G31.
+Reelased late 2021, the EX has the fastest hardware so far from 3A and can push 720P and 1080P using a Mali-G31.
 As a complete package it comes across unfinished :-(.

 Spec wise 3A games EX green meanie runs a Cortex A55 at 2.0Ghz with a Mali-G31 MP2 and 8GB DDR4 Ram.
 On paper its sounds good, but where not playing on paper.